akka/akka/akka-docs/rst/java/mailboxes.rst

 * **SingleConsumerOnlyUnboundedMailbox**

+  This queue may or may not be faster than the default one depending on your use-case—be sure to benchmark properly!

-  - Backed by a very efficient Multiple-Producer Single-Consumer queue, cannot be used with ``BalancingDispatcher``
+  - Backed by a Multiple-Producer Single-Consumer queue, cannot be used with ``BalancingDispatcher``

   - Blocking: No